Baby Weaning: 8 Key Tips to Get Started

-Baby's food diversification is a key stage in their development.
-It generally begins between 4 and 6 months, an ideal time to introduce new foods while maintaining milk as the basis of their diet.
-Here are the essentials to know to support your baby serenely.
-Between discovering flavors, evolving textures, and adapted nutritional intake, the objective is simple: to gently guide your baby towards a varied and balanced diet.
+Baby weaning is a key milestone in their development.
+It generally begins between 4 and 6 months, the ideal period to introduce new foods while keeping milk as the foundation of their diet.
+Here are the essentials to know to guide baby through this stage with confidence.
+Between flavor discovery, evolving textures, and appropriate nutritional intake, the goal is simple: accompany baby with kindness toward a varied and balanced diet.

-Weaning begins between 4 and 6 months.
-This is broad and flexible, but also quite strict: it is not recommended to start after 6 months because at this age, milk no longer meets the (exponential) developmental needs of the baby.
-Ultimately, it is between 6 and 18 months that your baby can truly experiment, taste, and awaken their taste buds to the fullest!
-This is truly THE time when you can try everything with them, when their curiosity is at its peak.
-After that, their personality may become more pronounced, their taste buds more refined, and you might simply get a firm "no" from them...
-But their culinary journey has, of course, only just begun...
+The start of weaning takes place between 4 and 6 months.
+That's a broad, flexible window — but fairly strict: starting after 6 months is not recommended, as at that age, milk no longer covers the (exponential) developmental needs of baby.
+And ultimately, it is between 6 months and 18 months that baby can truly test, taste, and awaken their palate to the fullest!
+This is truly THE moment when you can try everything with them, when their curiosity is at its peak.
+After that, their personality may start to show more, their taste buds will become more refined, and you may simply get a firm "no" from them… But their gustatory journey is, of course, only just beginning…

 - Milk, that essential food

-Milk remains the main food for young children, whether it's breast milk or formula, even when diversification begins!
-Especially at first, your baby will simply taste things with just their lips...
-Several weeks will pass before your baby decides to swallow a real portion of purée or compote!
-Milk plays an essential role in their development and should remain present for at least until around 3 years old.
+Milk remains the main food for young children, whether breast milk or formula, even when weaning has started!
+Especially since in the early days, baby will simply be content to taste just a little… A few weeks will pass before baby decides to swallow a real portion of purée or compote!
+Milk plays an essential role in their development and should remain present until at least around 3 years of age.
 Did you know?
-Until 6 months, babies don't drink water.
-Their hydration comes from breastfeeding or formula bottles!
+Up to 6 months, baby does not drink water.
+Their hydration comes through breastfeeding or bottles of formula!

 - The importance of allergens

-If there are known allergies in the family, it's essential to discuss them with the pediatrician before starting diversification; they will give you the green light anyway!
-Official recommendations on allergen introduction have changed, and today it is strongly advised to offer certain foods to babies very early on.
-These include peanuts, almond powder, hazelnut, gluten, eggs...
-By introducing them early, pediatricians have noted that children tolerate these foods better.
+If there are known allergies in the family, you should of course discuss this with your pediatrician before starting weaning — they will give you the go-ahead to get started in any case!
+Official recommendations on the introduction of allergens have changed, and today it is strongly advised to offer certain foods to baby very early.
+This includes peanuts, almond powder, hazelnut powder, gluten, eggs… By introducing them as early as possible, pediatricians have noted that children tolerate these foods better.

 - No salt for baby

-Salt is prohibited for toddlers for several reasons!
-Firstly, as adults, we know that too much salt isn't great, but for babies, it's absolutely forbidden.
-The reasons are simple: foods already naturally contain small amounts.
-Secondly, their kidneys are not yet fully developed and would have difficulty eliminating it.
-Finally, it's a way to enhance the taste of foods, but the goal is precisely for babies to acquire a taste for the "true" flavor of all these fruits and vegetables.
-For more precision, official recommendations suggest 1g of salt per day until 1 year, then 2g until 3 years – which is truly: nothing!
-By comparison, an adult should consume 5g per day and actually ingests between 8 to 19 grams!
-Want to enhance your baby's purées and compotes?
+Salt is banned for young children for several reasons!
+As adults, we already know that too much salt isn't great, but for babies it is simply off-limits.
+The reasons are straightforward: foods already contain it naturally in small quantities.
+Furthermore, babies' kidneys are not yet fully developed and would struggle to eliminate it.
+Finally, salt enhances the taste of food, whereas the whole point is for baby to develop a taste for the "real" flavor of all those fruits and vegetables.
+To be more precise, official recommendations suggest 1g of salt per day up to 1 year, then 2g up to 3 years — which is really: nothing!
+By comparison, an adult should consume 5g per day, while in reality they ingest between 8 and 19 grams!
+Want to enhance baby's purées and compotes?
 Spices are your allies!

 - A big yes to spices!

-There's absolutely no reason not to have fun with spices, herbs, and condiments!
-On the contrary, take advantage of your baby's curiosity to introduce them to certain flavors.
-We'll obviously start with mild, non-spicy spices: cinnamon, vanilla, anise, for example.
-Mild curry, turmeric, zaatar for savory dishes.
-Of course, forget pepper and chili for now!
-As for aromatic herbs, they can enhance recipes: parsley, cilantro, basil...
-And don't forget thyme, rosemary, bay leaf!
-All of this will bring a touch of gourmet delight to these dishes!
+There is absolutely no reason not to have fun with spices, herbs, and condiments!
+On the contrary, take advantage of baby's curiosity to introduce them to certain flavors.
+You'll obviously start with mild, non-spicy spices: cinnamon, vanilla, anise, for example.
+Mild curry, turmeric, za'atar for savory dishes.
+Of course, forget about pepper and chili for now!
+As for aromatic herbs, they can enhance recipes: parsley, cilantro, basil… And don't forget thyme, rosemary, and bay leaf!
+All of this will bring a sense of deliciousness to these dishes!
 Have fun!

 - Proteins

-Introduced at the beginning of diversification in the form of smooth purée, animal proteins (meat, fish, and egg) are very important in the diet of young children.
-We generally start at lunchtime, in addition to vegetables, between 4 and 6 months, according to your pediatrician's advice.
-Chicken, ham, turkey, etc. are welcome.
-As for fish, some should be avoided, such as swordfish and shark (due to their heavy metal content), and others limited, such as tuna, monkfish, and skate...
-Egg is an excellent source of protein, rich in vitamins and trace elements; it should be offered well-cooked (omelette or hard-boiled egg) and in small quantities.
+Introduced at the beginning of weaning in the form of smooth purée, animal proteins (meat, fish, and egg) are very important in the diet of young children.
+We generally start at lunch in addition to vegetables between 4 and 6 months, following your pediatrician's advice.
+Chicken, ham, turkey, etc. are all welcome.
+As for fish, some should be avoided, such as swordfish and shark (due to their heavy metal content), and others should be limited, such as tuna, monkfish, skate… Egg is an excellent source of protein, rich in vitamins and trace elements; it should be offered well-cooked (as an omelette or hard-boiled egg) and in small quantities.

-Babies often start with smooth fruit or vegetable purees, then gradually move to dishes with a little more substance, leading to the introduction of real soft pieces and then harder ones, all between approximately 6 months and 1 year.
-For some years now, Baby-Led Weaning (BLW) has become increasingly common.
+Baby often starts with smooth fruit or vegetable purées, then gradually moves on to dishes with a bit more texture, up to the introduction of real soft chunks and then harder pieces, all between 6 months and around 1 year.
+Over the past few years, Baby-Led Weaning (BLW) has become increasingly popular.
 The goal?
-To let the child discover foods on their own, unmixed.
+To let your child discover foods on their own, without blending.
 Whatever you choose, listen to your child.
-Ultimately, many parents practice a bit of both methods daily.
+Ultimately, many parents practice a bit of both methods in their daily routine.

-- Don't force... but offer again several times
+- Don't force it… but do offer it again several times

 We can sometimes have high expectations for these shared moments, and sometimes the disappointment is great!
-However, a baby should never, ever be forced to finish a plate or eat something they "don't like."
-Ultimately, a baby is a little person who needs time and has their moods, and that's completely normal.
-The main advice is to re-offer a food to your baby several times, without getting discouraged.
+That said, baby should never — ever — be forced to finish a plate or eat something they "don't like."
+Ultimately, baby is a little person who needs time and has their moods, and that is completely normal.
+The main advice is to re-offer a food to baby several times without getting discouraged.

 - The importance of DHA